All Episodes

 Calls to Acorn's Baltimore offices were not immediately returned Thursday.

-Local spokeswoman told the AP that both employees seen in the video were fired, but I would like to uh see proof of this.
+Local spokeswoman told the AP that both employees seen in the video were fired, but I would like to see proof of this.

 So this is CNN's tape, a take on the Acorn tape.

-Well, you gotta give them credit for at least mentioning it out there.
+You've got to give them credit for at least mentioning it out there.

-But uh they use allegedly and alleged uh see what we're not supposed to believe our own lying eyes.
+See, we're not supposed to believe our own lying eyes.

 We're not supposed to see our own eyes.